hyperledger/besu-docs/docs/Tutorials/Contracts/Deploying-Contracts.md

 console.log("tx contractAddress: " + pTx.contractAddress);
 ```

-`txOptions` contains the following fields:
+`rawTxOptions` contains the following fields:

 * `nonce` - the number of transactions sent from an address.
 * `from` - address of the EthSigner account.
 For example `0xfe3b557e8fb62b89f4916b721be55ceb828dbd73`.